shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 The first step in the simple pipeline is Modeling.
 In this section you will create the first iteration of the Teapot Asset in your project.
 You will save it to disk in your project's folder structure and then publish it.

-First, launch Maya from Shotgun Desktop.
+First, launch Maya from {% include product %} Desktop.

 Once Maya has full loaded, you will see the File Open Dialog appear.
 This dialog allows you to browse existing Maya files within the project.
-It also allows you to create new files that the Shotgun integrations will be aware of.
+It also allows you to create new files that the {% include product %} integrations will be aware of.

 Select the Assets tab and drill down into the Teapot's modeling task.
 Since there are no artist work files for this task yet, click the **+ New File** button.